Online reputation management in-and-out: guide, how-to’s, tools and more!

-Media monitoring is fundamental to reputation management as it plugs you into the online buzz about your business.
-By following online conversations connected to you business, product, service, or competitors, you can gain knowledge about your brand reputation:
+As we mentioned earlier, media monitoring is fundamental to reputation management as it plugs you into the online buzz about your business.
+By following online conversations connected to your business, product, service, or competitors, you can gain knowledge about your brand reputation:

 - News mentions

 - Number of mentions

 They go together like peanut butter and jelly.

 Sentiment analysis is an algorithm that analyzes text and identifies emotional resonance of a particular text: whether it conveys positive, negative, or neutral emotions.

 Sentiment analysis is an important piece of online reputation management.
 It identifies both negative and positive comments, reviews, and other online mentions of a company, product, or service.